OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-24.md

 ## Matthew 24:51

-He will cut him to pieces and assign him a place with the hypocrites, where there will be weeping and gnashing of teeth.
+He will punish him severely and assign him a place with the hypocrites, where there will be weeping and gnashing of teeth.